-Exploring Madrid: Things to Do & Travel Guide
+Exploring Medieval Toledo, Spain: Things to Do & Travel Guide

 I have to be honest: Madrid was not at the top of my bucket list.
 Even though the museums were a huge draw to the city, I felt I wouldn’t like it as Madrid’s a lot “newer” than other cities.
 But in the wake of the pandemic, I found a cheap flight and decided to take the trip.
 Now Madrid’s actually one of my favourite cities!

 Madrid started as an Islamic city in the 9th century, though it of course fell under Christian rule.
 It remained a relatively sleepy town until 1561, when King Philip … Continue reading

 Exploring Cadiz, Spain’s Oldest City: Things to Do & Travel Guide

 On a trip to Andalusia, I had to visit Spain’s oldest city: Cadiz.
 I was super excited because I love old cities and this was really the old city.
 This beautiful seaside area has a history that spans thousands of years and is still magnificent to visit today.

 According to some sources, Cadiz is the oldest city in Europe, dating back about 3000-3500 years or so.
 It’s actually said to be the island of Erytheia in Greek mythology,

 “Towards Spain [in the Atlantic Ocean], at about 100 paces distance, is another long island, three miles wide,

 The Breathtaking City of Seville – Things to Do & Travel Guide

 Barcelona is the most popular tourist destination in Spain, but for my first trip to the Iberian country, I opted to visit Seville.
 Photos got me excited about the wonderful art and history of Andalusia and its primary city.
 I have to say that I heard some negative things about Spain but they were all wrong.
 I had an amazing time in Seville!